-A Brief History of the Patriarchate of St. Stephen
+A Brief History of the Imperial Patriarchate of St. Stephen

-The modern Patriarchate of St. Stephen is a conglomeration of several historic lineages, both spiritual and temporal.
-Its episcopal jurisdiction and Apostolic Succession descend from the First Chair of the Patriarchate, the former Diocese of the Southwest.
+The modern Anglo-Italian Imperial Patriarchate, dedicated to its celestial patron of St. Stephen, is a conglomeration of several historic lineages, both spiritual and temporal.
+Its episcopal jurisdiction and Roman Catholic Apostolic Succession descend from the First Chair of the Patriarchate, the former Anglican Diocese of the Southwest.
 It is traditional Old Roman Catholic with Anglican heritage.
-Its temporal heritage derives from Florence and also includes the Kingdom of Italy in the Holy Roman Empire and the Electorates of Würzburg, Trier, Westphalia, and Mainz.
-The Patriarchate is at once historical and modern ancient and new.
+Its temporal heritage derives from and is centered in Florence and also includes the Kingdom of Italy in the Holy Roman Empire and the Electorates of Würzburg, Trier, Westphalia, and Mainz.
+Pope Leo X, Julius Caesar, Charlemagne, and Bosone d'Arles, King of Lower Burgundy, Vice King of Italy are considered the founders of the modern Imperial Patriarchate.
+By its joint Apostolic and secular heritage, it represents the traditional Old Roman Catholic Anglican Rite in Italy and its other territories in the historical framework of the Holy Roman Empire and the Roman Empire.
+The Imperial Patriarchate is at once historical and modern ancient and new.
 It is both distinct in its heritage and diverse in its work in service to God and others.
 It has a deep history of parochial work, but today focuses only on mission work.
 It is of Christ's Kingdom of Heaven, but firmly planted in the world.
 It past is rooted in the rule of nations, yet today it is a nation without borders.
 Its people are devoted and pious, compassionate in service, fierce in defense.
 It is perhaps singular in modern world history, and its people are rightly proud of it.

 Historic throne of the First Chair of the Patriarchate, bearing the diocesan coat of arms of the